 The sales enablement team will consist of sales enablement professionals, a sales enablement manager, and marketing specialists.
 In most organizations, the VP of both marketing and sales makes significant decisions after analyzing the metrics.

-The sales enablement manager acts as a link between both sales and marketing and they know of all the resources that a sales rep must use.
+The sales enablement manager acts as a link between both marketing and sales teams as she or he knows all the resources that a sales rep must use.

 Regarding roles and responsibilities, all members of the sales enablement teams must be in alignment and the sales enablement leaders must give them proper feedback.
-Each team member must actively participate in the collaboration of ideas.
+Every sales member should participate actively while collaborating on ideas.
+This is to ensure that the sales enablement strategy brings maximum results after its implementation.

 This is to ensure that the sales enablement strategy brings maximum results after its implementation.